CARING FOR THE LAND

 We call for a Care Income for all who do the work of protecting people, the land and the natural world...

-As mothers, carers, farmers/farm workers, land and human rights’ defenders, women do most of the work of feeding (starting with breastfeeding) and protecting families and communities, the soil and the environment.
+As mothers, farmers and farm workers, land and human rights’ defenders, women do most of the work of feeding (starting with breastfeeding) and protecting families and communities, the soil and the environment.
 For doing this fundamental caring work of society, unwaged and low-waged, we are impoverished and denied basic rights, including to the land we work.

-Organising in self-help groups, women in Andhra Pradesh, India, are leading a massive community movement of natural farmers who regenerate the soil to grow healthy food and stop climate change.
 Scaling up internationally is crucial.
 A care income for all natural farmers would empower such movements, encourage all genders to contribute and to refuse work that pollutes.
-The subsidies now paid to poison soil, water and air, must be redirected to caring for people and the planet, starting in the Global South and working-class communities everywhere, especially Indigenous and other people of colour, who are hardest hit by the climate emergency.
-Find out more about our collaborations with Extinction Rebellion here.
+The subsidies now paid to poison soil, water and air, must be redirected to caring for people and the planet.
+This must start with the Global South and working-class communities everywhere, especially Indigenous and other people of colour, who are hardest hit by the climate emergency.

-The Oxford Real Farming Conference in January 2023 opened with our workshop: A Care Income to Protect the Land, the People and the Natural World.
+Care Income to Protect the Land, the People and the Natural World, 4 January 2023

 Natural Farming 9-principles poster

-Andhra Pradesh Community Managed Natural Farming is working with the Alliance for Food Sovereignty in Africa (AFSA) to scale up natural farming in many countries across the continent.
+AP Community Managed Natural Farming is working with the Alliance for Food Sovereignty in Africa (AFSA) to scale up natural farming across the continent.

 Click on the image to download the guide in full.

-The Community Women Human Rights Defenders Collective, part of the Global Women’s Strike network in Thailand, is comprised of grassroots women representing 19 different sectors who are defending family, community and the environment.
-They include Indigenous women, migrant and refugee women, disabled women, urban women from the slums, rural women farmers, women from the conflict zone in the Deep South, sex workers, garment workers, and women fighting against destruction of natural resources and the natural world.
+The Community Women Human Rights Defenders Collective, part of the Global Women’s Strike network in Thailand, brings together women from 19 different struggles.
+They include Indigenous women, migrant and refugee women, disabled women, urban women from the slums, women farmers, women from the conflict zone in the Deep South, sex workers, garment workers, and women fighting against the destruction of natural resources and the natural world.
 All work to protect life and livelihoods.
-The Collective demands a Care Income, and an end to poverty, inequality and State oppression in all forms.
+The Collective campaigns for a Care Income to be included in Thailand's Constitution, and an end to poverty, inequality and State oppression in all forms.
 More info here

 photo